tau-/monocled/readme.md

 10. Flush cut any exposed leads and secure loose wires in place.

-11. Connect the Trinket and upload the included monocled.ino project.
+11. Connect the Trinket via USB and upload the included monocled.ino project.

-12. Disconnect the USB.
-Then connect the JST-PH connector which acts as the main power control and enjoy!
+12. Disconnect the USB then connect the JST-PH connector which acts as the main power control and enjoy!